fzi-forschungszentrum-informatik/TSInterpret/README.md

 # TSInterpret

-TSExplain is a Python library for interpreting time series classification.
+TSInterpret is a Python library for interpreting time series classification.
 The ambition is to faciliate the usage of times series interpretability methods.

 ## 💈 Installation